Day 24: Biggest Concerns About Raising Backyard Chickens

 Some breeds are like clockwork and will consistently give you 1 egg per day.
 Other breeds will lay just a few times per week.
 After 2-3 years, a hen’s egg production slows down and she eventually stops laying.

 On average, most backyard chickens live to be around 8 years old.
 I have heard of some living much longer.
 Your chickens will be well cared for, so they should have a long, happy life.

 The important thing to remember is that they will only lay eggs consistently the first few years.
 If you are keeping them as a pet, you will not be getting eggs from them for the last few years of their life.
 You may want to add a few newer chickens to your flock every 3-4 years to keep your egg production up.

-7 – How do I prevent external parasites like mites and lice?
+7 – What about mites and lice?